Associate Dictionary

 Allows the imputation of the missing values of the associated database according to the mode selected in the following dialog box:

-The data will be saved in the specified file and the long name of the states will be used as specified.
-If the database contains data for test and data for learning, the user can choose on which kind of data he wants to perform imputation: only learning data, only test data or the whole data.
-The states’ long name can be saved instead of the states’ name.
+The data will be saved in the specified file, and state long names will be used as specified.
+If the database contains test and learning data, the user can choose which kind of data to perform imputation on: only learning data, only test data, or the entire dataset.
+State long names can be saved instead of state names.
 The numerical values in the database associated with the continuous nodes can be saved if they exist.
-If there is no numerical values associated with the database and if the option is checked, the numerical values will be created by randomly generating a value in each concerned interval.
-However, if there are numerical values in the database, the missing numerical values will be generated from the distribution function of each interval.
-If the database contains weights, they will be saved as the first column in the output file.
+If there are no numerical values associated with the database and the option is checked, the numerical values are created by randomly generating a value in each corresponding interval.
+However, if there are numerical values in the database, the missing numerical values are generated from the distribution function of each interval.
+If the database contains weights, they are saved as the first column in the output file.